Mirror Lake Highway (U-150): The Ultimate Road Trip Guide

-Mirror Lake Highway (State Route 150) is the name of a very scenic mountainous road running from Utah to Wyoming.
+Mirror Lake Highway (State Route 150) is a very scenic mountain road running from Kamas (in Utah) to Evanston (in Wyoming).
+It’s a favorite destination for locals and tourists alike.

 How long is the Mirror Lake Highway?